September 24, 2019, |Bullying, Compliance, Harassment, Human Resources, Sexual Harassment, Workplace Respect

 Inspired in part by Samantha Ip and Alisa Kaletsky of Clark Wilson LLP, in an article Published on www.mondaq.com

-Facts: A professor at a Canadian university shared a third party unproven allegations of sexual misconduct/harassment about a former colleague to that former colleague’s new employer.
+Facts: A professor at a Canadian university shared unproven allegations of sexual misconduct/harassment about a former colleague to that former colleague’s new employer.

 This triggered a lawsuit against the university for defamation.

-When sharing information about a former employee or colleague is less, a rule of thumb, is usually better than more, stick to the facts…and, as this case demonstrates, the known facts.
+When sharing information about a former employee or colleague is less, a rule of thumb is usually less is better than more; stick to the facts.
+And, as this case demonstrates, the known facts.